giantswarm/releases/aws/v17.0.0/README.md

     * 1 sssd CVE;
     * 1 SDK: perl CVE;

 > **_Warning:_** Kubernetes v1.22 removed certain APIs and features.
 More details are available in the [upstream blog post](https://kubernetes.io/blog/2021/07/14/upcoming-changes-in-kubernetes-1-22/).

-We are also disabling `rpcbind` by default to mitigate security risks, NFS `v2` and `v3` won't be supported anymore.
-Please double check if any of your application still uses those versions before you upgrade.
+> **_Warning:_** `rpcbind` is disabled by default to mitigate security risks.
+NFS `v2` and `v3` are not supported anymore.
+Please double check if any of your application still use any of those versions before you upgrade.

 **Known Issues**
 - Java applications are unable to identify memory limits when using a `JRE` prior to v15 in a Control Groups v2 environment.
 Support was added in `JRE` v15 and later.
 More details are available in the [upstream issue](https://bugs.openjdk.java.net/browse/JDK-8230305).
 We recommend using the latest LTS JRE available (currently v17) to ensure continued compatibility with future releases.